alsalafiyyah/alsalafiyyah.github.io/_posts/slaughtering-hunting/foods/2019-05-22-rule-on-eating-food-from-ill-gotten.md

 hijri: Ramadan 17, 1440 AH
 source: "Fatawa Al-Lajnah Al-Da'mah of KSA no.4888-1 and no.4888-2"
 lang: en
-category: [foods, hunting]
+category: [misc]
 note: true
-book: Slaughtering and Hunting
-chapter: food
 excerpt: " It is obligatory for a Muslim to try his best to adopt what is lawful in his food, drink, and clothing."
 muftis:
   chairman:
-    - name: Shaykh Abdul-Aziz ibn Baz
+    - name: Shaykh Ibn Baz
       url: /biography/binbaz/
   deputy_chairman:
     - name: Shaykh Abdul-Razzaq Al-Afifi